deanmckee007/JEPA-For-Claims/README.md

 To fuse the SAE representation with the JEPA encoders set a gating option in the configuration.
-Set `use_gated_fusion = True` in your `Config` dataclass and the model will instantiate a small gating network that blends the SAE output with the contextual embedding from JEPA.
-This mechanism is now implemented and improves training stability by letting the pretrained SAE guide the hierarchical encoders during early epochs.
+Set `use_gated_fusion = True` in your `Config` dataclass and the model will instantiate a multi-layer gating network that blends the SAE output with the contextual embedding from JEPA.
+The hidden size is controlled by `gating_hidden_dim`.
+The average gating weight is logged each epoch so you can monitor how much the model relies on the SAE representation.
+This mechanism improves training stability by letting the pretrained SAE guide the hierarchical encoders during early epochs.